spree/spree/guides/content/integration/tutorials/creating_fulfillment_tutorial.md

 If there is an exception, however, the endpoint elegantly rescues the exception, and returns a `notification:error` message with a payload indicating that our address is not valid.

 Our admittedly simplistic API does nothing more at this point than make sure the zip code we pass in is within a pre-defined range.
-If it's not, the API returns a 406 error ("Not Acceptable").
+If it's not, the API raises an exception.

 Now we just need a couple of JSON files we can try out.
 Let's make one that passes an order whose shipping address is within the range, and one which is not.